 in sobjectizer, there is a shutdown helper, which

-carries a function similar to the S-phase above; however, it is limited to one actor only and offers no I-phase because sobjectizer has no concept of hierarchies (see update below).
+above; however, it is limited to one actor only and offers no I-phase

-While using rotor, it was discovered that the progress of the I-phase (S-phase) may potentially require many resources to be acquired (or released) asynchronously, which means that no single component, or actor, is able, by its own will, to answer the question of whether it has or has not completed the current phase.
+) may potentially require many resources to be acquired (or released) asynchronously, which means that no single component, or actor, is able, by its own will, to answer the question of whether it has or has not completed the current phase.
 Instead, the answer comes as a result of collaborative efforts, handled in the right order.
 And this is where plugins come into play; they are like pieces, with each one responsible for a particular job of initialization/shutdown.

-So, here are the promised answers related to link_client_plugin_t:
+So, here are the promised answers related to link_client_plugin_t

-• Q: What happens if the target actor (aka "server") does not exist or rejects linking?
-A: Since this happens when the actor state is initializing, the plugin will detect the fail condition and will trigger client-actor shutdown.
-That may trigger a cascade effect, i.e. its supervisor will be triggered to shut down, too.
+respectively. - Q: What happens if the target actor (aka "server") does not exist or rejects linking?
+A: Since this happens when the actor state is

-• Q: What happens if the target actor decides to self-shutdown when there are "clients" still linked to it?
+, the plugin will detect the fail condition and will trigger client-actor shutdown.
+That may trigger a cascade effect, i.e. its supervisor will be triggered to shut down, too. - Q: What happens if the target actor decides to self-shutdown when there are "clients" still linked to it?
 A: The "server-actor" will ask its clients to unlink, and once all "clients" have confirmed unlinking, the "server-actor" will continue the shutdown procedure (3).

 A Simplified Example